caseyfee/Fee_Casey-Portfolio/README.md

 I also learned a lot including:

 - How to apply smooth scrolling;
-- Creating images that are hyperlinked;
+- Creating hyperlinked images;
-- General CSS formatting using flex properties;
+- CSS formatting using flex properties;
-- Using and applyig variables throughout CSS;
+- Using and applying variables throughout CSS;
 - How to create a form (but not how to harvest inputs);
 - Using Coloors to select a color pallet;
 - and so much more!